cognifog-eu/iot-edge-gw/README.md

   - matter-server-service.yaml: Matter Server service file

 ## Installation
-Copy all 4 files into a folder of Raspberry Pi.
+Copy all 4 files into a folder of the Raspberry Pi.
 Inside that folder, run the following command:
 `kubectl apply -f .`

 Check that all services are properly deployed by running:
 `kubectl get pods -A`

 ## Operation
-After a successful installation, Home Assistant should be running at http://[IP_ADDRESS]:8123
+After a successful installation, Home Assistant should be running at `http://[IP_ADDRESS]:8123`

 It may be needed to configure the Matter Server add-on inside Home Assistant.
 To do it, follow these steps:
 1. Go to Settings -> Devices & services